 The 13th-century Saghmosavank Monastery is located in the Aragatsotn region right at the top of the edge of the Kasagh River Gorge.

 This is a famous place to go hiking.
-Legend has it that there was a priest from the church that stopped the Tamerlane Conquest and saved the entire region.
+Legend has it that there was a priest from the church who stopped the Tamerlane Conquest and saved the entire region.

 Hovhannavank Monastery